mghalbi/mghalbi.github.io/_pages/about.md

   caption: "Mohsen loves BTTF's Delorean DMC-12"
 ---

-Mohsen is an engineer with a Master's degree in Computer Science Engineering from Italy. :computer:
+Mohsen is an engineer with a Master's degree in Computer Science Engineering from Italy.

 et my PGP key: <a href="/assets/mohsen.ghalbi.pubkey.asc" type="application/pgp-keys">mohsen.ghalbi.pubkey.asc</a>